wein.plus

 Balsamic vinegar

-This speciality from the Italian provinces of Modena and Reggio in the region of Emilia-Romagna is also known as balsamic vinegar, although it is not actually conventional vinegar and the production process has been completely different for centuries.
-Legend has it that the most powerful Italian nobleman at the time, Duke Boniface of Canossa (985-1052), gave the German Emperor Henry IV (1050-1106) a vial on his proverbial walk to Canossa (30 km west of Modena).
-This cannot be true, however, because the Canossa pilgrimage did not take place until 1077, by which time Boniface was long gone.
-It is possible, however, that Henry IV became acquainted with balsamic vinegar through Mathilde (1046-1115), Boniface's daughter and successor as ruler.
-In any case, it is documented that Lucrezia Borgia (1480-1519) took a spoonful of balsamic vinegar every day as refreshment for body and soul.
-The princes of Este first introduced a classification of "Aceto Balsamico" in the mid-16th century.
+This speciality from the Italian provinces of Modena and Reggio in the Emilia-Romagna region is also known as balsamic vinegar, although it is not actually conventional vinegar and the production process has been completely different for centuries.
+Legend has it that the most powerful Italian nobleman of the time, Duke Boniface of Canossa (985-1052), gave a small bottle to the German Emperor Henry IV (1050-1106) on his proverbial walk to Canossa (30 kilometres west of Modena).

 Voices of our members